mjwhitta/vpns/README.md

 Usage: vpn.sh [OPTIONS] <action>

 Connect to the PIA VPN using a set of gateways

 Actions:
     list             List the gateway options
+    start            Connect to VPN
+    stop             Disconnect from VPN

+Options:
+    -h, --help       Display this help message
+    -r, --random     Use random VPN gateway

+$ vpn -v protonvpn -- -h
+Usage: vpn.sh [OPTIONS] <action>

+Connect to the ProtonVPN using a set of gateways

+Actions:
+    list             List the gateway options